Weather at Machu Picchu

-To talk about Climate, we must know that Machu Picchu is located in the high jungle of the Amazon, in Peru, Cusco.
+To talk about Weather at Machu Picchu, we must know that Machu Picchu is located in the high jungle of the Amazon, in Peru, Cusco.
 The climate is hot and humid during the day and cool at night.
 The temperature ranges from 12ºC to 24ºC.
 Generally rainy (1955 mm per year) especially between November and March.

 The most frequently asked questions about traveling to Machu Picchu are about the weather.
 We have compiled the best information, along with some other data to help you decide when to travel and how to prepare for your trip.